Araffe/araffe.github.io/_posts/2015-01-06-learning-aci-part-5-private-networks-bridge-domains-and-subnets.markdown

   * In the last blog, [part 4](ttps://araffe.github.io/aci/nexus%209000/2015/01/02/learning-aci-part-4-application-profiles-epgs-contracts-and-filters), we took a look at some of the most important policy constructs within ACI - application profiles, EPGs, contracts and filters.

 Next on the list, we'll have a look at some networking concepts within ACI - namely private networks, bridge domains and subnets.
-Some of these are terms that you might not recognise, so what are they for?<!-- more -->
+Some of these are terms that you might not recognise, so what are they for?

 **Private Networks**

 In ACI, a private network - sometimes known as a _context_ - is used to define a layer 3 forwarding domain within the fabric.
 A private network can support IP ranges which overlap with another private network on the fabric.
 If you're thinking you've seen this somewhere before, you're right - private networks look very similar to VRFs in the traditional networking world.
-In fact, a private network / context_ is _a VRF - if you go to a fabric enabled Nexus 9K switch, you can see that each private network you define is instantiated as a VRF.
+In fact, a private network / context _is_ a VRF - if you go to a fabric enabled Nexus 9K switch, you can see that each private network you define is instantiated as a VRF.
 Generally speaking, each tenant will have at least one private network defined.

 A private network is defined under a tenant, under the 'Networking' side menu: